 The University Bookstore, located in the lower level of the Wheelock Student Center, will be open 8:30 a.m. - 5 p.m.
 Monday through Friday.
 The Bookstore is closed for inventory on Thursday, June 29 and Friday, June 30.

-The Center for Writing, Learning, and Teaching helps students from all academic disciplines develop their ability to use writing as a tool for thinking and learning.
+The Center for Writing and Learning helps students from all academic disciplines develop their ability to use writing as a tool for thinking and learning.
 With the assistance of CWLT faculty and staff, students learn how to overcome writer's block, approach an assignment, and assess the audience and purpose of a paper.
 Working on a one-to-one basis, students also receive help with organizing their ideas, writing a strong thesis statement, and reviewing their written work to make it clear, direct, and persuasive.

 Accessibility and Accommodations